ocpi/ocpi/transport_and_format.md

 The literal 'Token' indicates that the token based authentication mechanism is used.
 Its parameter is a string consisting of printable, non-whitespace ASCII characters.
 The token must uniquely identify the requesting party.
 The server can then use this to link data and commands to this party's account.

 The request method can be any of GET, POST, PUT, PATCH or DELETE.
-The OCPI protocol uses them in a similar way as REST API's do.
+The OCPI protocol uses them in a similar way as REST APIs do.

 | Method | Description
 |--------|----------------------------------------------------|